French President Emmanuel Macron Slams A COVID Vaccine For ‘Quasi-Ineffective’ And ‘Not Encouraging’ Results

 French President Emmanuel Macron launched an extraordinary attack on one of the vaccines for the novel coronavirus, calling it only “quasi-effective” in public remarks on the drug.
-The comments come as the world has launched a massive immunization effort in the hope that it can bring an end to a pandemic that has claimed around 2.2 million lives around the globe.
+The comments come as the world has launched a massive immunization effort in the hope of ending the pandemic that has claimed around 2.2 million lives globally.

-Macron’s specific issue was that the Oxford/AstraZeneca jab appears to be less effective for people over the age of 65-years-old, which is one of the major populations the European nation hoped to protect, per France 24.
+Macron took issue with the Oxford/AstraZeneca vaccine, as it appears to be less effective for those over the age of 65, which is one of the major populations the European nation hoped to protect, per France 24.

-“Today we think that it is quasi-ineffective for people over 65,” he said to reporters.
+“Today we think that it is quasi-ineffective for people over 65,” he told reporters.

 “What I can tell you officially today is that the early results we have are not encouraging for 60 to 65-year-old people concerning AstraZeneca,” he continued.